Pontifical Commission for the Protection of Minors: Task

-Pope Francis's chirograph for the Institution of a Pontifical Commission for the Protection of minors (22 March 2014) states:
+Pope Francis' chirograph for the Institution of a Pontifical Commission for the Protection of Minors (22 March 2014) states:

 The aim of the Commission is to promote the protection of the dignity of minors and vulnerable adults, using the forms and methods, consonant with the nature of the Church, which they consider most appropriate, as well as through their cooperation with individuals and groups pursuing these same objectives.

-His apostolic constitution Praedicate evangelium (19 March 2022) states:
+Francis' apostolic constitution Praedicate evangelium (19 March 2022) states:

 The Pontifical Commission assists diocesan/eparchial Bishops, Episcopal Conferences and Eastern Hierarchical Structures, Superiors of Institutes of Consecrated Life and Societies of Apostolic Life and their Conferences in developing appropriate strategies and procedures, through Guidelines to protect minors and vulnerable persons from sexual abuse and to provide an appropriate response to such conduct by clergy and members of Institutes of Consecrated Life and Societies of Apostolic Life, according to canonical norms and taking into account the requirements of civil law.